rohanshiloh/tickerplant.ai/README.md

 > setup of python and qPy

-> RESTful interfaces to the bats and iex exchanges
+> RESTful interfaces to the bats, nse and iex exchanges

 pre-install : make sure 'developer mode' is set on windows pre-install : download and install free w32 version of q/kdb+ following these instructions https://code.kx.com/wiki/Tutorials/Installation#Microsoft_Windows